safesploitOrg/monoblockchain/README.md

 ## Initialising Servers

-Initialisation can be done in two-ways.
-One is via PyCharm the other is running multiple Python instances via the command-line.
+Initialisation can be done in two ways.
+One is via PyCharm the other is running multiple Python instances via the command line.

 ### PyCharm

 #### Node1 (Server)

-Within PyCharm under _Run/Debug Configurations > Add New Configuration > Python_ the following Configuration should be chosen:
+Within PyCharm under _Run/Debug Configurations > Add New Configuration > Python_, the following Configuration should be chosen:

   - Name: Node1
   - Script path: ~/PycharmProjects/MonoBlockchain/blockchain/blockchain.py